 If you are good at hunting cheap flight tickets, or your budget permits, this option seems to be the best for a visa run as it will save you a lot of energy for travel.
 The best countries that you can consider for an airport visa run from Vietnam are Cambodia, Thailand, Singapore, Indonesia, and the Philippines.

 This way of doing a visa run from Vietnam is preferred by various expats in Vietnam as it’s cheap.
 And to do so, you need to follow the following steps:

-- Get the visa approval letter. (the original one is required);
+- Get the e-visa or visa approval letter (if required);

-- Book a visa van or a bus or simply drive on your own to the border.
-If you want to drive on your own and has no motorbike or car, just rent one in a store near your residence as it is very easy.
+- Book a van or a bus or simply drive on your own to the border.
+If you want to drive on your own and have no motorbike or car, just rent one in a store near your residence as it is very easy.